 (Re-employment of Older Employees)

-In accordance with the Retirement and Re-employment Act (RRA), the minimum retirement age is 63 years.
+Under the Retirement and Re-employment Act (RRA), the minimum retirement age is 63 years.
 Employers must offer re-employment to eligible employees who turn 63, up to the age 68, to continue their employment in the organisation.
-The re-employment age was raised from 67 to 68 on 1 July 2022 to help older workers who wish to continue working as long as they are willing and able.

 One-Off Employment Assistance Payment (EAP)